bevyip/make-your-own-boba/README.md

 - **Milk Choices**: Customize your drink further with options for **Oat Milk**, **Lactaid Milk**, or **No Milk**.
 - **Fun Visuals**: As you make selections, see your drink come together in real-time, just like crafting your own boba masterpiece!

-### A fun, creative journey of flavor:

-This project blends flavor preferences with the visual delight of building your drink.
-Whether you're a bubble tea pro or a first-time customer, you can experiment with different combinations and see how your boba evolves.

 Enjoy crafting and personalizing your drink! 🧋

 ![Prototype](img/screen.gif)